 Common causes of encephalitis include:

 - Herpes simplex virus.
 There are two types of herpes simplex virus (HSV).
-HSV type 1 (HSV-1) more commonly causes cold sores or fever blisters around your mouth, and HSV type 2 (HSV-2) more commonly causes genital herpes.
-While HSV-1 encephalitis is rare, it has the potential to cause significant brain damage or death.
+Either type can cause encephalitis.
+HSV type 1 (HSV-1) is usually responsible for cold sores or fever blisters around your mouth, and HSV type 2 (HSV-2) commonly causes genital herpes.
+Encephalitis caused by HSV-1 is rare, but it has the potential to cause significant brain damage or death.

 - Other herpes viruses.
 Other herpes viruses that may cause encephalitis include the Epstein-Barr virus, which commonly causes infectious mononucleosis, and the varicella-zoster virus, which commonly causes chickenpox and shingles.

 - Enteroviruses.
-These viruses include the poliovirus and the coxsackievirus, which usually causes an illness with flu-like symptoms, eye inflammation and abdominal pain.
+These viruses include the poliovirus and the coxsackievirus, which usually cause an illness with flu-like symptoms, eye inflammation and abdominal pain.

 - Tick-borne viruses.
-In the United States, the only known tick-transmitted virus that causes encephalitis is Powassan virus.
+The Powassan virus is a well-known tick-transmitted virus that causes encephalitis in the U.S. and Canada.
 Symptoms usually appear about a week after exposure to the virus.

 - Rabies virus.
 Infection with the rabies virus, which is usually transmitted by a bite from an infected animal, causes a rapid progression to encephalitis once symptoms begin.
-The disease causes death if the infection isn't treated before it reaches the spinal cord and brain.
+Rabies is a rare cause of encephalitis in the U.S.